Ziegmaster/ZiegmaChat/README.md

 This program aims to improve the streaming experience.
 It independently hosts a chat widget that communicates with [Streamer.bot](https://streamer.bot/) via its websocket API.
 All you have to do to see your chat in OBS is copy the link and paste it as a browser source in your scene.
 Navigate to the [widget directory](https://github.com/TrueZiegmaster/ZiegmaChat/tree/beta/widget) to see how to work with widget links and custom themes.

+# 🎮 Game mode
+ZiegmaChat has an extremely useful feature for streamers with only one screen.
+In this mode, a second program window is launched, which can be freely placed anywhere on the screen.
+After customizing its size and position, you can use a special switch to turn it into a gaming overlay.

 # Credits
 Thanks to [BlackyWhoElse](https://github.com/BlackyWhoElse/streamer.bot-actions) for the chat widget that was modified for correct usage in this project.